Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ## 📈 Streamlit Dashboard

-The repo now includes an initial Streamlit analytics dashboard in:
+The repo includes an initial PostgreSQL-backed Streamlit analytics dashboard in:

 ```text
 dashboard/app.py
 ```

-The dashboard connects to the PostgreSQL `demand_weather_features` table using `DATABASE_URL`, loads the feature dataset, and displays a first analytics layer on top of the pipeline output.
+The dashboard connects to the PostgreSQL `demand_weather_features` table using `DATABASE_URL`, loads the feature dataset, and presents an interactive first analytics layer on top of the pipeline output.

 ### Current Dashboard Views